vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 No. VMXNET3 has an in-guest driver, but CVE-2026-47876 is on the ESX side of the communication and is resolved by updating ESX.

 Broadcom always recommends applying in-guest VMware Tools updates as part of routine maintenance.
 The VMXNET3 and VMware Paravirtual SCSI (PVSCSI) drivers are also available natively as part of guest operating system installations and driver updates directly from the guest OS vendors.
 Ensure that patching tools and methods, such as WSUS, include them.
+To be clear, though, patching ESX will resolve the issues in this VMSA.

 ### 15. Do I have to update SDDC Manager?